TAI CHI IN REMUERA

 Prepaid 20 Class Concession $250 ($12.50 per Class)

-Reg Lowe has been a practitioner of internal martial arts for nearly 17 years.
+Reg Lowe has been a practitioner of internal martial arts in excess of 20 years.
 Having trained mainly within the Yang style as developed by Cheng Man Ching (Zheng Man Qing), Huang Sheng Shyan (Huang Xing Xian) and Sing Ong Tai Chi, he is currently under the tutelage of Lucas Law.
 Reg is proficient in a number of empty hand forms, push hands and weapons.
 He has been teaching

 Tai Chi for more than 17 years.